home of the Guthrie Foundation

-We respect the rich heritage that our Jewish, Buddhist, Christian, Hindu and Moslem ancestors have handed down over the centuries.
+We respect the rich heritage that our Jewish, Buddhist, Christian, Hindu and Muslim ancestors have handed down over the centuries.
 We anguish with traditional peoples everywhere whose ways of life are disappearing in the modern world.
-We struggle with them to preserve their own ways when they are threatened such as in Tibet or here in North America.
+We struggle with them to preserve their own ways when they are threatened, such as in Tibet or here in North America.
 Our teachers are from many paths and many traditions.

 Ma, an internationally respected spiritual teacher, presided over the opening night celebrations as the center was re-consecrated to the service for which it was originally intended – Service to God and to all sentient beings.

 Present programs include annual events like “The Arlo Guthrie Grabage Trail Walk to Massacree Huntington’s Disease”.
 Each year,we host the “Thanksgiving Dinner That Can’t Be Beat” on Thanksgiving Day open to the community, and as often as possible a Thanksgiving Dinner for families, friends, doctors and scientists who live and work with Huntington’s Disease.
 Free weekly community lunches are also provided.
 Whenever Arlo’s schedule permits, we are home to “Revivals” when Arlo Guthrie performs in concert to revive the financial health of the Church, the Foundation and the Center.

 Past programs such as art, music and dance for institutionalized children recovering from abuse; a lecture series on diversified subjects; and art exhibits from world-renowned artists like Charles Collins from Taos, NM, provide a rich history of community service.